strontic/strontic.github.io/xcyclopedia/library/jscript.dll-7D6A30A57AE3E21D9B7E175BF26A2043.md

 ## Possible Misuse

 *The following table contains possible examples of `jscript.dll` being misused.
-While `jscript.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `jscript.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --